 Successful startups are Dianne Campbell’s forte!
 From classroom teacher to helping open Chicago’s first magnet school, she became the Founding Director and President of the Chicago Children’s Museum which she directed for 17 years.
 Subsequently, Dianne helped build one of Chicago’s first public charter schools into a network serving more than 2,200 students.
 When she was selected in 2008 as Founding Executive Director of the Village, she was pivotal in building the organization it is today.
 The national Village to Village Network recognized her excellence: she served on their inaugural Advisory Board and led the Research Committee.
 She and husband Tom live in Lincoln Park.
 Image courtesy of Mark Brown Photography, 2017

-Angie Levenstein holds an MA from the University of Chicago School of Social Service Administration and a PhD from the Institute for Clinical Social Work.
-She is now retired after 50 years in social work agency, private practice, training, supervisory, and consultation experience.
-She has served on the boards of Family Institute, Institute for Clinical Social Work, and Family Network, Inc., a Family Focus agency.
-As a member of The Village Chicago, Angie serves on the Research and Volunteer Committees and enjoys being on ‘the dream team’ planning village special events.
-She and her husband, Marc, live in Lincoln Park near her favorite place, Caldwell Lily Pool Garden, where Angie is a volunteer docent.
+Angie holds a PhD from the Institute for Clinical Social Work and MA from the University of Chicago School of Social Service Administration.
+At retirement in 2010 from her career in social work she became an involved Village member, currently on the Research and Executive committees.
+She has served on the boards of the Family Institute, Institute for Clinical Social Work, and Family Network, a Family Focus agency.
+She and her husband Marc live in Lincoln Park near her favorite place, Caldwell Lily Pool Garden, where Angie is a volunteer docent.